 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
-Faculty should follow and students may appeal using the procedure in the university Catalog.
+For all student appeals, faculty and students should follow the procedures outlined in the University Catalog.
 See Academic Policies for definitions of kinds of academic dishonesty and for further policy information.